Yes You Can: Canning 101

 There’s nothing better than biting into a perfectly ripe peach or dicing just-picked tomatoes for a quick summer salad.
 Except, perhaps, enjoying that same peach or tomato during the dead of winter.
 Enter the canning process.

 Canning is a wonderful way to preserve summer fruits and vegetables – harvested at their peak of flavor – and make them last through the winter.
 Once considered the domain of grandmothers, canning has made a comeback.
-Thanks to the local seasonal eating trend, sales of home canning products have risen 35 percent over the past three years.
+Thanks to the local seasonal eating trend, sales of home canning products have been on the rise.

 What to Can?